-The Suppressed Weapon Systems MISB for the SRS is manufactured from a Bartlein Barrel blank, well know for great quality and precise shooting.
+The Suppressed Weapon Systems MISB for the SRS is manufactured from a Bartlein Barrel blank, well known for great quality and precise shooting.
 The muzzle is cut at a determined length, in my barrel’s case, around sixteen inches.
 But the remainder of the barrel blank is then cut into the suppressor baffles.
 The length of the barrel to the breach of the muzzle is fluted, and drilled, I assume to decrease weight but also to add an expansion chamber for venting high pressure gas.

 The outer tube of the MISB is a good fit, but not entirely tight, this was a bit of a concern for me at first but I later learned it was necessary to free-float the barrel.
 Having the outer tube captured and tightened with the barrel would add stress and torque to the overall structure.
 The tube is sealed at both ends with what appears to be Viton high temp fluoroelastomer O-rings.
 The muzzle end of the MISB has a threaded cap also sealed with the O-ring, it is knurled and has cuts for torquing it into place with a tool.
 Its an impressive example of machining design and ingenuity.